-The second requirement implies that the overall end-toend latency of communication needs to be kept to a minimum.
+We also aim to have real time line drawing.
+The second requirement implies that the overall end-to-end latency of communication needs to be kept to a minimum.
 The defined metric of at most 5 seconds from hand movement to drawn line will need to consider the combined latency of a number of different components.
-This includes time taken for: 1) hardware data collection on the drawing mechanism, 2) transmission of the data from the drawing device to the Unity Software, 3) calculation of linear displacement based on the data received, and 4) rendering that the software will perform in order to create the line all an the AR space, which will be visible for players on the camera of their personal devices.
+This includes time taken for: 1) hardware data collection on the drawing mechanism, 2) transmission of the data from the drawing device to the Unity Software, 3) calculation of linear displacement based on the data received, and 4) rendering that the software will perform in order to create the line all in the AR space, which will be visible for all players.
 Calculation and rendering of the line latency will be described in more detail in 4.2.
 Hardware data collection and transmission latency will be described in more detail in 4.3.